ouvroir/labouvroir/lab/equipement-en.md

 ### Appointments

-You can make an appointment by [email](mailto:ouvroir@umontreal.ca) or join the Ouvroir team's online discussion channel on [Element](https://matrix.to/#/!AaxspHhzNUgFJpDKTr:matrix.org?via=matrix.org).
+You can make an appointment by [email](mailto:ouvroir@umontreal.ca) or join the Ouvroir team’s online discussion channel on [Element](https://matrix.to/#/!AaxspHhzNUgFJpDKTr:matrix.org?via=matrix.org).
 This discussion platform can be used directly in the browser or by installing the app after creating an account on Matrix.

 ### Stay in Touch